dhowe/dialogic/README.md

 Are you an ant?
 ````

+&nbsp;

-You can also add your own custom transforms as follows:
+Coders can also add custom transforms as follows:

 ```
 chatRuntime.AddTransform("transformName", transformFunction);